SmeshMike/p-orm/README.md

 ```

-Using this modules you can make fings easily
+Using this modules you can make things easily

 ```js
  {PgConnecter, PgObj, compileModelsByScripts, pgUtils} = require("porm")